Skip to main content

 This book series gives voice to Black, Native, Latinx, Asian, queer and other nonwhite or ignored identities within the Appalachian region.

-“This series reminds us that Appalachian literature is an ever-changing, complex organism with ancient bones and a
+“This series reminds us that Appalachian literature is an ever-changing,

 By Whitney Hale

 LEXINGTON, Ky.
 (March 29, 2021) — Emily Andreasson, a University of Kentucky interiors and modern and classical languages, literatures and cultures/French and Francophone studies senior in the College of Arts & Sciences and Lewis Honors College member from Williamsburg, Michigan, has been selected to deliver the 26th Edward T. Breathitt Undergraduate Lecture in the Humanities beginning 7 p.m.
 Thursday, April 1, on Zoom.
-Andreasson’s lecture will focus on use of space for expression and healing brought on by displacement.
+Andreasson’s lecture will focus on use of space for expression and healing brought on

 By Kentucky Arts Council and Lindsey Piercy